-This grant opportunity is part of the above grant program, which contributes to Department of Industry, Science, Energy and Resources' Outcome One.
+This grant opportunity is part of the above grant program, which contributes to Outcome One of the Department of Industry, Science, Energy and Resources.
 The department works with stakeholders to plan and design the grant program according to the Commonwealth Grants Rules and Guidelines.